apjanke/dotfiles/dots/README.md

 The linking engine itself (both trees, both scripts below) is in `lib/dotinstall-lib.sh` at the repo root, shared with other repos' own installers.

-The same `bin` directory will be linked on all platforms, so it needs to have portability support inside it, instead of defining alternate platform-specific `bin` dirs.
+The same `bin-jx` directory will be linked on all platforms, so it needs to have portability support inside it, instead of defining alternate platform-specific `bin-jx` dirs.
 This is by design, since it will mostly contain script files.

 I mostly test this on macOS and a bit on Linux, but it "should" work on other OSes that support Bash and Zsh.